Spanish yields dip after strong sale advances 2014 funding plan

 “As such the recent widening of spreads should be judged as a retracement, and hence a buying opportunity, rather than heralding the onset of a reversal.”

-Portuguese 10-year yields dipped 3 bps to 3.71 percent.
-They extended Wednesday’s fall of more than 10 bps after reassurances from BES and Lisbon that the bank was well capitalised and able to deal with any exposure to the troubled companies of the Espirito Santo family.
+Portuguese 10-year yields dipped 4 bps to 3.70 percent.
+They extended Wednesday’s more than 10 bps fall after reassurances from BES and Lisbon that the bank was well capitalised and able to deal with any exposure to the troubled companies of the Espirito Santo family.

-“In terms of having a wider impact, I think this is one of the stories that has already been absorbed by the market,” said Chris Scicluna, head of research at Daiwa Capital Markets.
+“There’s good reason to believe that the nature of the BES issue ... should be contained and not something that should become a systemic issue,” said Anton Heese, a strategist at Morgan Stanley.

 French auctions of almost 11 billion euros of conventional and inflation-linked bonds were also solid.

-Demand for top-rated bonds is underpinned too by the ECB’s ultra-easy monetary policy and renewed geopolitical tensions, after Western countries led by the United States tightened sanctions on Russia over what they say is Moscow’s failure to rein in violence in neighbouring Ukraine.
-(Editing by Andrew Roche)
+Demand for top-rated bonds is underpinned too by the ECB’s ultra-easy monetary policy and renewed geopolitical tensions after Western countries led by the United States tightened sanctions on Russia over what they say is Moscow’s failure to rein in violence in neighbouring Ukraine.
+(Editing by Janet Lawrence)